proszxppp/CBn-end-point-binding/README.md

 The docking-produced initial conditions of host-guest complexes are put in folders with the docking keyword.
 When reusing these data, please combine the host and guest coordinates into a single file to make the bound complex.

+End-point sampling parameters include the constant-volume heating in 120 ps, NPT equilibration for 1 ns, and 200 ns unbiased sampling in the host-guest and unbound guest states and 20000 ns for the unbound host state, with a sampling interval of 10 ps.